canonical-websites/tutorials.ubuntu.com/tutorials/packaging/snap-a-website.md

 ```bash
 sudo lxd init
 ```
+Positive
+:
+You may have to log out and in in order for the `sudo lxd init` command to work.

 Our snapping tools are ready.
 Now, we need to move at the top level of our project directory (`castlearena\`) and initialized our `snapcraft` project: